 Mary K. Connelly, Lanny DeVuono, Melissa Furness, Vivian George and Quintin Gonzalez.

 Students will graduate with a strong portfolio of work that exhibits a distinct personal illustrative style, a clear understanding of the professional world of illustration and how to market their unique vision, and the ability to translate virtually any concept into a compelling image.

 Here are just a few of the careers available to our program’s graduates.

 - Advertising and commercial illustration

 Students who wish to transfer to the College of Arts & Media from another college or school at the University of Colorado Denver must formally apply to the College of Arts & Media.
 Students will be considered for admission on either their overall GPA in applicable coursework from CU and all previous institutions, or on their last 15 credit hours.
 Applicants with less than a 2.0 GPA in related courses (from CU or other institutions) and an overall CU GPA of less than 2.0 will be denied admission even though they may meet other requirements for consideration.

-Please contact a College of Arts & Media advisor for more information about the Painting and Drawing program and portfolio requirements and deadlines.
+Please contact a College of Arts & Media advisor for more information about the Illustration program and portfolio requirements and deadlines.